 The Marketing program is designed for students who are interested in developing strategic marketing and communication plans for business-to-consumer, business-to-business, non-profit and governmental organizations.
-In a rapidly evolving global market-place, organizations devote substantial resources to create and sustain superior interactions with customers at all points of contact: in person, mobile, online and virtual.
-The program employs experiential learning approaches, often in the form of direct student interaction with active companies and organizations, to develop and apply data analysis, planning, digital communication, selling, and leadership and decision making skills.
-These skills are honed in courses related to specific disciplines in marketing to help make students career-ready.

-The Marketing program offers flexible, topical and relevant course offerings to prepare students for careers as marketing managers, market research professionals, and sales professionals.
-The program is designed to draw upon academic synergy with foundational business courses as well as psychology, sociology, technology and communication.
+In a rapidly evolving global marketplace, organizations devote substantial resources to create and sustain superior interactions with customers at all points of contact: in person, mobile, online and virtual.
+The program employs experiential learning approaches, often in the form of direct student interaction with active companies and organizations, to develop and apply data analysis, planning, digital communication, selling, leadership and decision making skills.
+These skills are honed in courses related to specific aspects of marketing to help make students career-ready.
+The Marketing program offers flexible, topical, and relevant course offerings to prepare students for careers as marketing managers, market researchers, and sales professionals.